Aisha Chaudhary

 Aisha Chaudhary (27 March 1996 – 24 January 2015) was an Indian author and motivational speaker.
 She is the author of the book My Little Epiphanies, published one day before her death.
 The 2019 Hindi film The Sky Is Pink is based on her life.

 Early life

-Aisha was the daughter of Niren Chaudhary, the president of South Asia operations of Yum!
-Brands and Aditi, a mental healthcare worker.
-She has an elder brother named Ishan Chaudhary and an elder sister Tanya Chaudhary, who died at seven months old.
-Aisha was born with severe combined immunodeficiency (SCID).
+Chaudhary was the daughter of Niren Chaudhary, who later became the president of South Asia operations of Yum!
+Brands and Panera Bread.
+Her mother, Aditi, was a mental healthcare worker.
+She had an elder brother named Ishan Chaudhary and an elder sister Tanya Chaudhary, who died at the age of seven months.
+Chaudhary was born with severe combined immunodeficiency (SCID).
 When she was six months old, she had to undergo a bone marrow transplant.
-As a side effect of the medical therapy following chemotherapy, she developed a serious illness called pulmonary fibrosis – a type of condition that causes irreversible scarring of the lungs.
+In 2009, she developed a serious illness called pulmonary fibrosis – a type of condition that causes irreversible scarring of the lungs.
+This was a side effect of the chemotherapy she had taken for her SCID.

 Career

 Chaudhary gave inspirational talks from age 15 to the time of her death.
 She was named an INK Fellow and spoke in the 2011 and 2013 INK Conferences.
 Chaudhary was also a speaker at TEDxPune in 2013.

 She wrote a book that was published one day before her death.